tonyelhabr/bdb2021/README.md

 ## Causal Analysis

-### Independent Exposure

-When analyzing the relationship of our first exposure—whether the targeted receiver is involved in a pick—with a non-causal approach, we were basically assuming the following [acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+When analyzing the relationship of our first exposure—whether the targeted receiver is involved in a pick—with a non-causal approach, we were basically assuming the following [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 ![dag\_is\_target\_picked\_t-test](https://github.com/tonyelhabr/bdb2021-data/raw/master/figs/dag_is_target_picked_t-test.png)